MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupsetthreadlogtoken.md

 ### -param LogToken [in]

-A <a href="devinst.log_tokens">log token</a> that is either a system-defined log token or was returned by <a href="https://msdn.microsoft.com/a4d870d0-2a1a-4319-9e52-e5bf469c4cdf">SetupGetThreadLogToken</a>.
+A <a href="https://msdn.microsoft.com/library/Ff548678(v=VS.85).aspx">log token</a> that is either a system-defined log token or was returned by <a href="https://msdn.microsoft.com/a4d870d0-2a1a-4319-9e52-e5bf469c4cdf">SetupGetThreadLogToken</a>.

 ## -returns